List of The Mummy franchise characters: Ming Guo

-General Ming Guo (Russell Wong) was the Emperor's second-in-command and his most trusted friend.
+General Ming Guo (portrayed by Russell Wong) was the Emperor's second-in-command and his most trusted friend.
 He was sent to find Zi Yuan, a sorceress who could grant the Emperor immortality, and he fell in love with her upon first sight.
-The Emperor ordered Ming Guo to never touch Zi Yuan, but they embraced and she become pregnant with his daughter, Lin.
-For this treachery, Ming Guo was executed, but not before Zi Yuan placed a curse on the Emperor that turned him into stone.
-Ming Guo was then buried under the Great Wall of China.
-2,000 years later, Ming Guo was resurrected by Zi Yuan to lead an undead army consisting of the Emperor's enemies buried under the wall with him against the also resurrected Emperor's Terracotta Army.
-Although Zi Yuan was killed at the Emperor's hands, he and his army were ultimately defeated.
-Victorious, Ming Guo and his army moved onto a presumably blissful afterlife, where he would spend eternity with Zi Yuan, but not before he saw his daughter for the first and the last time.
+The Emperor ordered Guo to never touch Yuan, but they embraced and she become pregnant with his daughter, Lin.
+For this treachery, Guo was executed, but not before Yuan placed a curse on the Emperor that turned him into stone.
+Guo was then buried under the Great Wall of China.
+2,000 years later, Guo was resurrected by Yuan to lead an undead army consisting of the Emperor's enemies buried under the wall with him against the also resurrected Emperor's Terracotta Army.
+Although Yuan was killed at the Emperor's hands, he and his army were ultimately defeated.
+Victorious, Guo and his army moved onto the afterlife.

 General Yang

-General Yang (Anthony Wong) is a commander of a Chinese paramilitary faction, possibly part of the recently defeated Collaborationist Chinese Army allied with the Empire of Japan.
-Alternatively he may have been a renegade Kuomintang officer due to his German-style uniform, American Jeeps and captured Red Army weapons.
-He was the Emperor's supporter and set up the Emperor's revival and followed him to Shangri-La with his assistant Choi.
-He dies with Choi when they get crushed at the end of the film.
+General Yang (portrayed by Anthony Wong) is a commander of a Chinese paramilitary faction who is the Emperor's supporter and sets up the Emperor's revival.
+Yang is later crushed and killed along with Choi.

 Mad Dog Maguire

-Mad Dog Maguire (Liam Cunningham) is a pilot and an old friend of Rick O'Connell.
+Mad Dog Maguire (portrayed by Liam Cunningham) is a pilot and an old friend of Rick O'Connell.
 He helps the O'Connells make their way to Tibet on their journey to Shangri-La.
-He also has a serious drinking problem.
-He returns at the end of the film to provide covering fire for the O'Connells and Jonathan, wanting to go someplace where there are no mummies, gives him his club.

 Roger Wilson

-Professor Roger Wilson (David Calder) was Alex's supporter in his expedition of the Dragon Emperor's tomb, but is really in league with General Yang, who wishes to resurrect the Emperor.
-After excavating the Emperor's petrified body and placed in a museum in Shanghai, Wilson requested that Rick and Evelyn Carnahan-O'Connell bring the Eye Of Shangri-La to there, which would be used to resurrect the Emperor.
-Wilson insists that the newly resurrected Emperor take him with him, but the Emperor kills Wilson by severing his head with his flaming fingers.
+Professor Roger Wilson (portrayed by David Calder) was Alex's supporter in his expedition of the Dragon Emperor's tomb, but is really in league with General Yang, who wishes to resurrect the Emperor.
+After excavating the Emperor's petrified body and placed in a museum in Shanghai, Wilson requested that Rick and Evelyn Carnahan-O'Connell bring the Eye of Shangri-La to there, which would be used to resurrect the Emperor.
+Wilson insists that the newly resurrected Emperor take him with him, but the Emperor kills Wilson by beheading him.